Calibrate Globally, Measure Everywhere: Scaling LLM-Based Prevalence Measurement Across A/B Experiments: Introduction

 Modern recommender systems and media platforms must balance user engagement against the need to manage exposure to certain content attributes.
 Teams often summarize such exposure objectives in terms of \emph{prevalence}: the fraction of impressions associated with a given target category.
-At the same time, product decisions are largely driven by large-scale A/B experiments~\cite{kohavi2009controlled}, where variants adjust ranking or filtering and are evaluated on both engagement and attribute-specific exposure metrics.
+At the same time, product decisions are largely driven by large scale A/B experiments, where variants adjust ranking or filtering and are evaluated on both engagement and attribute specific exposure metrics.

-One way to measure prevalence is to sample contents from traffic, label it with LLMs using expert-validated prompts, and apply an estimation.
-In our setting, we use PPSWOR (probability-proportional-to-size without replacement) sampling~\cite{horvitz1952generalization} and the Hansen--Hurwitz estimator~\cite{hansen1943theory} to obtain high-quality and unbiased measurements.
+One way to measure prevalence is to sample content from traffic, label it with LLMs using expert validated prompts, and apply a design consistent estimator.
+In our setting, we use PPSWOR (probability proportional to size without replacement) sampling~\cite{horvitz1952generalization} and the Hansen--Hurwitz estimator~\cite{hansen1943theory} to obtain high quality and unbiased measurements.

 However, directly using LLM-based prevalence as a default metric for every experiment is impractical.
 Running a separate LLM job per arm and per segment is expensive, and quickly becomes infeasible on a platform with hundreds of concurrent experiments.
 Moreover, experimenters often care about relatively small but meaningful changes in prevalence.
-A single LLM measurement per arm tends to emphasize the \emph{absolute} level, so many small treatment--control deltas appear statistically non-significant.
-Running LLM labeling per experiment, per segment, and per day to address this would further amplify cost and latency.
+A single LLM measurement per arm tends to emphasize the \emph{absolute} level, so many small treatment-control deltas appear statistically non-significant.
+Running LLM labeling per experiment, per segment, and per day to address this would further amplify cost.

-We address these challenges with a \emph{ML-score surrogate} method that reuses a single LLM-based calibration of model scores across many experiments.
-We discretize model scores into buckets, estimate bucket-level prevalences from an offline calibration sample, and then combine these with the observed distribution of impressions over buckets in each experiment arm to obtain fast, log-based prevalence estimates.
-We integrate this method into a large-scale experiment platform, and augment it with a day-level aggregation that focuses on treatment and control delta, improving sensitivity to small shifts.

-Our approach is closely related to surrogate-outcome methods, where the quantity of interest is not directly observed but inferred using an intermediate signal~\cite{athey2025surrogate}.
-Such methods are commonly used when long-run outcomes are costly or slow to measure in experiments, and only short-run outcomes are readily observed.
-In our setting, direct daily LLM-based prevalence measurement is accurate but operationally impractical; the ML-score therefore serves as a surrogate for prevalence.
-A key advantage of our setting is that we can directly validate surrogate quality by comparing surrogate-based estimates to LLM-based prevalence estimates on the same experiments.